opensearch-project/documentation-website/_opensearch/install/tar.md

       ```

 ## Setup OpenSearch in Your Environment

-asdasdasdasdasdasdasdasdas
-Something about settings we recommend goes here as an intro to why this section exists.
+Users that do not have prior experience with OpenSearch may want a list of recommend settings to get started with the service.
 By default, OpenSearch is not bound to a network interface and cannot be reached by external hosts.
 Additionally, security settings are either undefined (greenfield install) or are populated by default usernames and passwords if you ran the security demo script by invoking `opensearch-tar-install.sh`.
 The following recommendations will enable a user to bind OpenSearch to a network interface, create and sign TLS certifications, and configure basic authentication.

+The following recommended settings will allow users to:

+- Bind OpenSearch to an IP or network inteface on the host.
+- Set initial and max JVM heap sizes.
+- Define an environment variable that points to the bundled JDK.
+- Configure your own TLS certificates - no third-party Certificate Authority required.
+- Create an admin user with a custom password.

 If you ran the security demo script then you will need to manually reconfigure settings that were modified.
 Refer to Security Plugin [Configuration]({{site.url}}{{site.baseurl}}/opensearch/configuration/) for guidance before proceeding.
 {:.note}